aporia-ai/mlnotify/README.md

   Removes all registered plugins.

 ## Security
-The library is fully secure - no data is ever sent to the server.
+No sensitive data is sent to the MLNotify server - only training start & end time.

 ## Contribution, self-deployment & local development
 Contributions and self-deployments are more than welcome.